axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 ### Service Governance Operations
 The contract orchestrates four governance operations:

-- **Schedule TimeLock Proposal**: Similar to Interchain Governance, it schedules a new governance proposal with a timelock.
+- **Schedule TimeLock Proposal**: Similar to Interchain Governance, it schedules a new governance proposal with a TimeLock.

 - **Cancel TimeLock Proposal**: Again, akin to Interchain Governance, it cancels an existing governance proposal.